suurjaak/Skyperious/README.md

 Skyperious can be minimized to tray, clicking the tray icon opens a search popup.

-Skyperious can usually read from the same file Skype is currently using, although this can cause temporary program errors.
-Writing to such a file is ill-advised.

 The program itself is stand-alone, can work from any directory, and does not need additional installation, Windows installers have been provided for convenience.
 The installed program can be copied to a USB stick and used